project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

 Encapsulates a pointer to OperationalDeviceProxy on the c++ side that needs to be freed when DeviceProxyWrapper goes out of scope.
-There is a potential issue where if this is copied around that a double free will occure, but how this is used today that is not an issue that needs to be accounted for and it will become very apparent if that happens.
+There is a potential issue where if this is copied around that a double free will occur, but how this is used today that is not an issue that needs to be accounted for and it will become very apparent if that happens.